 While the government may not have plans to ease the legal, administrative or time burdens on a national scale for smaller hospital teams accessing compassionate use medicines, Lodhi says it is still “morally right to offer such drugs to patients who will not be alive when guidance and funding are green lit”.

 “Right now, there are too many barriers to access and huge geographical variations across the country,” adds Purdon.
 “This is unacceptable.”

-- This article was amended on 18 August 2023 to clarify that some company-led compassionate use schemes are out of the scope of NHS England guidance
+- This article was corrected on 2 October 2023 after it was noted that data from Sandwell and West Birmingham NHS Trust included patients treated with both unlicensed and NICE-approved medicines.
+This article was amended on 18 August 2023 to clarify that some company-led compassionate use schemes are out of the scope of NHS England guidance